Lattice paths inside a table, II: Perfect lattice paths in the plane

-In this section, we calculate the number of all perfect lattice path from $(1,1)$-blank to $(x,y)$-blank without considering leave the table $T$. consider $x$ be a positive integer,( otherwise, we changeable steps $(1,1)$ with $(-1,1)$), we denoted this perfect lattice path by $S(x,y)$. \begin{theorem} Let $T=T_{n,m}$, and $n,m$ be positive integer.
-Then $S(x,y)$ given by
+In this section, we calculate the number of all perfect lattice paths from $(1,1)$-cell to $(x,y)$-cell in the whole space (not restricted to a table).
+We denote these lattice paths with $S(x,y)$. \begin{theorem} The number $S(x,y)$ is given by